Welcome to our roundup of the five best 10 person tents!

 This tent has a long, tube-like design and comes with a detachable room divider.
 In one of the corners close to the floor, this tent also has an electrical cord access point, so you can get your cables in easily.
 Other than that, there aren’t many extra features, which is common in this price range.

-The 10×18 feet of floor space and a center height of 6 feet and 9 inches guarantee enough room to fit in three queen-sized air beds and two twin-sized ones on the sides.
+The 10×18 feet of floor space and a center height of 6 feet and 9 inches guarantee enough room to fit in three queen airbeds and two twin-sized ones on the sides.

 This roughly translates to eight adults sleeping inside when crammed really tight.
 If you’re sleeping on the ground and using all your floor space, you can theoretically squeeze in 10 people.